getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

 1. Typed-identifier ordering:

     Keyword, Native, Builtin, Comprehension, and BooleanOper are tried before General in the Token alternation.
-Each is gated by reserved- set membership over the matched span; see Note 4.
+Each is gated by reserved-set membership over the matched span; see Note 4.
     The first that matches and passes its gate wins.

 2. Ordered choice:

-    Alternation (|) in this lexical grammar is intended as PEG-style ordered choice: first match wins.
+    Alternation (`|`) in this lexical grammar is intended as PEG-style ordered choice: first match wins.
 Longer/more-specific forms are listed before their prefixes.
 Examples:

     ```
     TriplePeriod      before DoublePeriod      before Period